zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 She says, “It has a nice fruity scent, not too swee t.”
 “Fruity” (fruity) refers to the tastes and smells of fruit.
 Kitty is describing som ething as having a “fruity scent, not too sweet.”
 We usually think of fruit as being sweet, as having certain sugars in it that make it sweet.
 Pepe says, “If you say so .”
 We’ve heard this expression before.
 When someone says, “If you say so,” he’s re ally saying, “I don’t agree with you, but I’m not going to argue with you, eith er.”

 Pepe says, “I don’t want to buy anything that has a  strong perfume smell.”
 “Perfume” (perfume) is a kind of scented liquid tha t a woman sprays on her body to make her smell good.
 Men don’t normally wear per fume, or at least they don’t call it perfume.
 The word “perfume” in English only  refers to the liquid that a woman would put on her body.
-Pepe says he doesn’t w ant anything that smells like perfume.
+Pepe says he doesn’t want anything that smells like perfume.
 “I’m a guy,” he says – I’m a man.

 Kitty says, “I know, but you want to exude a sexy s cent that captivates the opposite sex.”
 “To exude” (exude) means to convey o r display.
 It’s for something